MrQR-me/docs/quickstart.md

 *for ease we will start by duplicating a Global form onto your site*

-SELECT Forms and Global then either Search, or scroll through the forms.
+SELECT Forms and Global then either Search, or scroll through the forms.<br>
 SELECT **...**  and Duplicate... for the form you wish to use.
 ![Index](/assets/images/V3/MrQR_Global_Forms.png "Global Forms")
 *you can select view to see tjhe form prior to duplicating it on your site*